barbarosisik/randEsu_for_binaryWeightedNetworks/README.md

             new_extension ← V_extension ∪ {neighbors(next_node) \ V_subgraph}
             call extend_subgraph_initial(V_subgraph ∪ {next_node}, new_extension, depth + 1)
             V_extension ← V_extension ∪ {next_node}
 *Edit:* The variable w, originally representing the "next node" for extension, was renamed to next_node to clarify its role in subgraph expansion.

+### New Algorithm: Rand-ESU for Binary Weighted Networks Pseudo-code:
+    function rand_esu_sampling(Graph G, int k):
+        for each node v in G:
+            V_subgraph ← {v}
+            V_extension ← neighbors(v) where u > v
+            call extend_subgraph(V_subgraph, V_extension, 1)

+    function extend_subgraph(Set V_subgraph, Set V_extension, int depth):
+        if |V_subgraph| = k:
+            yield subgraph induced by V_subgraph
+            return

+        V_extension_list ← shuffled list of V_extension
+        for each next_node in V_extension_list:
+            w ← weight of edge (min(V_subgraph), next_node) or (next_node, min(V_subgraph))

+            if w is None:
+                continue

+            if w = 1 or (w = 0 and random() < 0.02):
+                V_extension ← V_extension \ {next_node}
+                new_extension ← V_extension ∪ {neighbors(next_node) \ V_subgraph}
+                call extend_subgraph(V_subgraph ∪ {next_node}, new_extension, depth + 1)
+                V_extension ← V_extension ∪ {next_node}

+*Edge Weight Accounting:* The variable w explicitly tracks the edge weight between the subgraph and the candidate node.

+*Binary Weight Filtering:* Edges with a weight of 1 are always included, while edges with a weight of 0 are included probabilistically (2% chance).
+The reason why it is set to 2% is the problem of not being able to sample subgraphs, which is encountered in different network datasets (especially with very few edges with weights larger than the treshold).
+For different jobs and projects, it can be changed.
+For datasets with higher edge weights, it is recommended to reduce it if you want to focus on the most unique subgraphs as much as possible.

+*Shuffled Extension Set:* The extension set is shuffled at each recursion to introduce randomness into motif detection.

+*Recursive Expansion:* The algorithm expands the subgraph recursively while considering the binary weights of edges.

+### Modifications Compared to Initial Rand-ESU:
+*Weight Integration:* The algorithm incorporates edge weights to guide subgraph extension, unlike the initial algorithm which only considered nodes.
+*Selective Inclusion:* The probabilistic inclusion of 0-weight edges balances efficiency with motif diversity.

 ### Barbaros ISIK & Virginia SAMEZ.